-- 1. A purchase order, including the associated purchase order number; and - 2.
+- 1. A purchase order, with the related PO number; and - 2.
 The quote form with their terms and conditions, signed for acceptance.

 Upon PO acceptance, you will receive the audit forms that need to be filled out and returned to us.